 There was once a time that “build all the links” was a mantra for success.
 But those days are long gone.
-Today, it’s actually pretty clear that quality is much more important in terms of earning meaningful traffic from search engines.
+Today, it’s actually pretty clear that link quality is much more important in terms of earning meaningful traffic from search engines.

 But don’t misunderstand me; in competitive SERPs, like legal for example, you still tend to need a significant quantity of quality links.

 “Intuitively, pages that are well cited from many places around the web are worth looking at.
 Also, pages that have perhaps only one citation from something like the Yahoo! homepage are also generally worth looking at.” – The Anatomy of a Large-Scale Hypertextual Web Search Engine 2.1.2 Intuitive Justification

 If you think about it, it’s actually pretty obvious (at least it is today).
 You can build tens of thousands of low quality links to no avail.
 If you’ve been building links for even for a short time, the chances are that you’ve already learned this fact.